refinery/refinerycms/doc/guides/4 - Refinery Extensions/1 - Tabbed Fields.md

 Sometimes you create an extension with a number of wymeditor fields.
-Having these display one after another can be overwhelming for your clients (or you!).\
+Having these display one after another can be overwhelming for your clients (or you!).
 This guide will show you how to:

--   Organise many visual editors into nice tabs like Refinery’s ‘pages’ extension does
+-   Organise many visual editors into nice tabs like Refinery's 'pages' extension does

 endprologue.